Infinite Transformations

 Creating Transcendent Space with Projection and Sound

-The poet, Hafiz, was born in Shiraz (Farsi: شیراز), a desert city in Southern Iran known for its poetry and wine, in 1315.
-His poetry collection, known as the Divan of Hafiz, is one of the most popular poetry books in present-day Iran.
+This bioart exhibition installation and live interdisciplinary performance uses sound, poetry, dance, fermentation, DNA augmentation and animation.
+“Infinite Transformations” is a collaborative project led by Linda Dusman and Foad Hamidi, with the IRC.
+The audio for the project emanates from the reading of the line, “never die,” and “one whose heart is vitalized by Love never dies: Our continuity is written on the face of time.”from the 14th c.
+Persian poet, Hafiz.
+Born in Shiraz (Farsi: شیراز), a desert city in Southern Iran known for its poetry and wine, in 1315.
+Hafiz’s poetry collection, known as the Divan of Hafiz, is one of the most popular poetry books in present-day Iran.
 The poems are regularly memorized in Iran and recited at significant events such as weddings and new year celebrations.
 In addition to the audio of a reading of the two lines, the calligraphic video projected on the table shows their Farsi characters written in ink on the skin of a drum, producing intricate sound.

 The Biology of the Wine